 San Francisco has increasingly become unaffordable to wider sections of the population in the past two decades, and is one of the most expensive housing markets in the country.
-According to the Housing Needs and Trends report this trend has intensified in the past five years due to the high-wage job growth in the region.
+According to the Planning Department's San Francisco Housing Needs and Trends report, this trend has intensified in the past five years due to the high-wage job growth in the region.
 Low- and moderate-income households are being replaced by higher income households and many of our existing households are at risk of losing their housing at the current affordable rates.
 The result is that many households are cost burdened.
 HUD considers any household paying more than 30% of their gross income on rent to be cost burdened, and households that pay more than 50% of their gross income on rent to be severely cost burdened.

-The affordability gap in San Francisco can be explained in four categories: (1) housing for natural population growth, (2) existing at risk households who are cost burdened or otherwise not sufficiently housed, (3) the loss of units affordable to low income households, and (4) the homeless population.
+The affordability gap in San Francisco can be illustrated in four ways: (1) too little housing production to meet population growth, (2) increasing numbers of vulnerable households that are cost burdened or otherwise not sufficiently housed, (3) the loss of units affordable to low income households, and (4) a significant homeless population.